PrincetonUniversity/intro_debugging/02_python/README.md

 ## PyCharm

 A popular Python IDE is [PyCharm](https://www.jetbrains.com/pycharm/).
 Try running the code above using PyCharm's graphical debugger interface.
+Note that PyCharm will create two directories: `PycharmProjects/ .PyCharmCE2019.3/`

 ## Using the PyCharm Debugger on the HPC Clusters